-- ✓ Textbook/Little Seagull or other writing guide - ✔ Pens, paper, access to computers, printer paper - ✔ A paperback dictionary is also very useful
+- ✓ Textbook/Little Seagull or other writing guide - ✔ Pens, paper, access to computers, printer paper - ✓ A paperback dictionary is also very useful

 Class Attendance and Participation is critical in writing courses.
 Writers should not work in complete isolation.
-Valuable insights can be gleaned from others who are struggling with the same writing issues.
-As your instructor, I will serve as a writing coach and mentor, not just someone who "imposes" grades.
-It is important to attend all classes/log in every week and spend a good amount of time outside of class doing the reading and working on the writing assignments.
-Although the discussion boards/peer reviews only make a small percentage of the overall course score, they are very valuable for helping new college level writers to become more effective college level writers and score higher on the three out of class essays.
+Valuable insights can be gleaned from others who are struggling with same writing issues.
+As your instructor, I will serve as a writing coach and mentor not just someone who "imposes" grades.
+It is important to attend all classes/log in every week and spend a good amount of time there.
+Although the discussion boards only make a small percentage of the overall course score, they are very valuable for helping new college level writers to become more effective college level writers and score higher on the three out of class essays.
 So, there is a lot more value to the discussion boards than just the points for them!